sj584/EpiCluster/README.md

 preprocessed epitope3D train/test/blind set files are provided from the link below. https://drive.google.com/drive/folders/1erW8dht3YB6dAH6Z1YkbXHefgxfR_qjd?usp=share_link

-blind set is provided under name example_pyg_surface_0.15.pkl and you can try out the process of preprocessing the data in data_preprocessing folder using blind set.
+blind set is provided under the name: "example_pyg_surface_0.15.pkl" and you can try out the steps of preprocessing the data in "data_preprocessing" folder using blind set.

 Acknowledgements